 Swing speed and ball speed

 Too much spin decreases the distance of the ball.
-However, this also holds true for little spin because it also reduces ball flight in the air which also results in lesser distance.
+However, this also holds true for a little spin because it also reduces ball flight in the air, which also results in a lesser distance.
 An optimal spin rate is important for maximum distance.

 If your driver is adjustable, then you can easily make alterations to accommodate your shots according to your skills rather than keeping it at straight shots only.
 There are drivers that allow you to change it to a draw or fade bias and even weight relocation towards the front or back portion of the driver.

 Weight placement largely determines distance as well.
 This is a unique characteristic of a driver that depends on the way you swing.
 Factors like swing speed, swing path, and swing angle go hand in hand with weight.